 One letter in particular tells of Ahab’s relics having been removed from the church only hours before an air strike that destroyed the church roof.
 The saint spent several months in a nearby dairy barn, where services continued among lowing livestock until the church could be repaired.
 Will heaven be like that, do you suppose: the quiet contentment of cattle; rumination without end?

 Buildings can be more readily repaired than lives, however.
-Besides the exchange of gifts between our two communities —icons, paintings, quilts and such—I wonder in what other ways two rural towns helped each other heal.
+Other than an exchange of gifts between our two communities — icons, paintings, quilts and such; “care packages” before there was C.A.R.E. — I wonder in what other ways two rural towns helped each other heal.

-Thanks again to the Schütz family for helping us remember.
+Thanks again to the Schütz family for enabling us remember.